OpenXR, VRAPI, and LibOVR

 Note: LibOVR, VrApi, and OpenXR are not graphics APIs.
 Rather, they are APIs for communication between application and headset.
 Meta Quest headsets support two graphics APIs: OpenGL and Vulkan.

-LibOVR (also known as CAPI) is the legacy API for PC VR applications, such as those on the Oculus Rift and Rift S. The LibOVR API is meant for applications that receive headset input, and render output on a connected PC.
+LibOVR (also known as CAPI) is the legacy API for PC VR applications, such as those on the Rift and Rift S. The LibOVR API is meant for applications that receive headset input, and render output on a connected PC.
 For information about LibOVR, see

 PC SDK Developer Guide.

 VrApi is the legacy API for mobile VR applications, such as those on the Oculus Go and the Meta Quest series of headsets.
 As of August 31, 2022, VrApi library support has ended.
-New applications for mobile Meta Quest devices are required to use OpenXR, unless a waiver is provided.